 It reduces temptation

 Talking about your spouse in a positive light reduces temptation.
-When you speak well of your spouse and do it often, you let those of the opposite sex know that you are happy in your relationship and there is no room for anyone else in your life.
-It’s like adultery repellent.
+When you criticize your spouse and do it often, you let those of the opposite sex know that you may not be happy in your relationship and there might be room for someone else in your life.
+Speaking well about your spouse is like adultery repellent.

 This scenario happened to me years ago in a much less dramatic way when I was in college.
 Even though I wasn’t married yet, you could guarantee I did a lot of talking about the man who became my husband.
 I had a male friend say, “I thought about asking you out, but you talked so much about Dan, I knew I didn’t have a chance.”
 How much more will that keep people at arm’s length when they might be considering making a move on you?